chainsofothers/chainsofothers/README.md

 other meursault fans/kins iwc im crazy and overprotective of him

-i follow people ive met or think are cool on this account instead of just my close friends
+i follow anyone ive met or think are cool on this account instead of just my close friends

 ![](https://i.imgur.com/dyEpikX.png)